 Clearly stated in the original statutes from 1986, the missions of the Fondation des Treilles were essentially achieved during the modification that took place in 2004.

-- Establish a centre for study and research in the fields of science, human sciences and the arts.
+- Establish a centre for study and research in the fields of science, humanities and the arts.

 - Encourage and support creative activities in all subject areas.